 - Book an airport pick up with your hotel.
 Most hotels have a fixed price for pick up, and your driver will know where to take you.
 Much safer than choosing a stranger at the airport.

 - Pack flip flops for your feet!
-Especially if you’re going somewhere hot or somewhere rainy.
+Especially if you’re going somewhere hot or somewhere hot and rainy.

 - Get a universal adapter (or 2, or 3) to charge your appliances.

 - Bug spray, sun screen, a hat and sunglasses.
 With climate change, you never know what to expect at your destination.
 By the way, that nice smelling herbal stuff does NOT work as well as toxic DEET.
 Given a choice between malaria and DEET, I choose DEET.

 - Pack cash.
 Some countries are almost entirely cash based.
 If your cards aren’t working, and the banks are closed, you’ll be glad you have that cash ready!
 And make sure your cash is BLEMISH-FREE.
 Many banks won’t accept American bills that are torn, marked, or wrinkled.
 I kid you not.

 - Try strange foods and customs.
 That’s the whole point of travel.
 Expand your experience.
 Be polite.
 Be respectful.
 Be adventurous.

 - Melatonin and/or 5 HTTP (I swear by Trader Joe’s sleep calm formula) to help you sleep at night.
 When you first arrive at a drastically new time zone, resist the urge to nap.
 Stay up until bed time in your new location, then use these natural, non-habit forming aids to help you reset your body clock.

 - Noisy neighbors?
 A free “white noise” app on your smart phone is a life saver.
 Put in your earbuds and sleep through anything.